splunk/public-o11y-docs/sp-oncall/configuration/sentry-integration-guide-victorops.rst

 **VictorOps Version Required:** **Starter, Growth,** or **Enterprise**

-**What you need to know:  Sentry’s real-time error tracking gives you insight into production deployments and information to reproduce and fix crashes.
+**What you need to know:  Sentry's real-time error tracking gives you insight into production deployments and information to reproduce and fix crashes.
 This simple to set up integration sends all your Sentry alerts into the VictorOps timeline.**